-- All NHS and care workers from abroad, including porters, cleaners, independent health workers and social care workers, will be exempt from the NHS Surcharge.
+- The concessions permitting applicants to apply for a visit visa from any UK VAC has been extended to 31 March 2021.
+All other visa applications should be submitted in the country of residence. - All NHS and care workers from abroad, including porters, cleaners, independent health workers and social care workers, will be exempt from the NHS Surcharge.
 The implementation date and further details have not yet been announced. - In-country application forms are now deleted from the application system after an increased period of 240 days.
 If completed, paid for and submitted they are held on UKVI case working systems and can be downloaded by the applicant as a PDF for their records.
-If the closure of VACs/UKVCAS centres last for more than 240 days, in cases where the application has been lodged the customer will be advised when they can enrol their bios.
+If the closure of VACs/UKVCAS centres lasts for more than 240 days, in cases where the application has been lodged the customer will be advised when they can enrol their bios.
 If they do not enrol within the timescales advised before any rejection takes place, they will receive a reminder and be given a further period to enrol.
 To ensure that customers can book an appointment after 240 days, they must register for their UKVCAS account when they complete their on-line application so that their account is activated and so that Sopra Steria can contact them when the service resumes. - Employees who have applied for a Tier 2 or 5 visa and are waiting for a decision can start work before receiving a decision if they have been assigned a Certificate of Sponsorship (CoS); show their sponsor evidence that they submitted their application before their current visa expired; and the job they start is the same as the one listed on their CoS.
 If the application is eventually rejected as invalid or refused the sponsor will stop sponsoring them and they must stop working for the sponsor. - The Home Office will not take any compliance action against Tier 2/5 employees who are unable to attend their work due to the COVID-19 outbreak (i.e., illness, their need to isolate or inability to travel due to travel restrictions) or against sponsors which authorise absences and continue to sponsor employees despite absences for this reason.
 Absences do not need to be reported, Sponsorship does not need to be withdrawn if because of coronavirus an employee is absent from work without pay for more than 4 weeks. - There is no need to report sponsored employees working from home due to coronavirus.
 Other changes to their working arrangements must still be reported as usual. - Sponsors can temporarily reduce the pay of sponsored employees to 80% of their salary or £2500 per month, whichever is the lower.
 Any reductions must be part of a company-wide policy to avoid redundancies and in which all workers are treated the same. - These reductions must be temporary, and the employee's pay must return to at least previous levels once these arrangements have ended. - An employee may still apply for their visa if their Certificate of Sponsorship has become invalid due to coronavirus.